cyberbotics/webots/docs/guide/object-solids.md

 - `subdivision`: Defines the number of polygons used to represent the pipe and so its resolution.

-- `accuracy`: Defines how much boxes position can differ on y axis: a 0 value represents an error-free model but it will slow down the simulation.
+- `accuracy`: Defines how much boxes position can differ on y-axis: a 0 value represents an error-free model but it will slow down the simulation.

 - `appearance`: Defines the appearance of the pipe.